tcds-io/php-orm/README.md

 ### Solving N+1 problems

-N+1 can be solved with `lazyBufferOf` function, it manages buffered and loaded records, all buffered records are loaded at once when any of the entries are loaded, and all loaded records are returned right away without additional loader calls
+N+1 can be solved with the `lazyBufferOf` function, which manages buffered and loaded records.
+All buffered records are loaded at once when any of the entries are accessed, and all previously loaded records are returned immediately without additional loader calls.

 ```php
 $addressLoader = lazyBufferOf(